- The BLS released nonfatal workplace injury statistics for 2019.

 The United States Bureau of Labor Statistics (BLS) publishes an annual compilation of workplace injury statistics that policymakers use to improve working conditions and address safety concerns across the country.
-We think business owners can also draw on the information to identify and mitigate risks for their employees, which can ultimately help them reduce their workers’ compensation insurance costs.
+While not every injury recorded by the BLS is covered by workers’ comp, business owners can also draw on the information to identify and mitigate risks for their employees, and that can ultimately help them reduce their workers’ compensation insurance costs.
 These 10 stats from the most recent BLS data are a good place to start.

 1. Employees Suffered 2.8 Million Workplace Injuries in 2018